menna-abdallah/menna-abdallah/README.md

 </div>

 ## About Me :

-- I graduated from the Faculty of Computers and Informatics class 2023
+### I am passionate about software and everything related to it and committed to continuous learning. <br> I am an effective communicator with excellent interpersonal skills.
+I can adapt to different environments. <br> I look for new challenges to enhance my skills and contribute to organizational growth.
-- Currently, I am a trainee at <a href="https://iti.gov.eg/iti/home" target="blank"> Information Technology Institute</a> Open Source Application Development Track 9-months program , where I am acquiring valuable technical and soft skills.
+#### :ledger::pencil2:  Currently, I am a trainee at <a href="https://iti.gov.eg/iti/home" target="blank"> Information Technology Institute</a> Open Source Application Development Track 9-months program , where I am acquiring valuable technical and soft skills.
+#### I graduated from the Faculty of Computers and Informatics class 2023 with 3.68 GPA and A+ for my Graduation Project
 <!--
 - I graduated from the Faculty of Engineering at Cairo University in 2023 with a **very good** overall grade, and an **A+** for my graduation project.
 - During my time at university, I participated with my team in the **NLP Competition at Nile University** AI Hackathon to solve a Named Entity Recognition problem, and we achieved **fourth place** out of ten teams.
 Moreover, I participated in the **\_VOIS Vantage 2022 Competition** - Egypt Track with two of my friends to solve real-life strategy case studies and achieved **first place** :1st_place_medal:.